tensorflow/community/governance/SIG-template.md

 * group leader
 * a second for the leader
-* one or more interested parties who will also be in the group
+* one or more interested parties who will also be in the group -- provide evidence of the sustainability of the group

 What will be your membership policy?

 ## What initial problems will the group tackle?

-*List potential goals for the group**
+*List potential goals for the group*

 ## What modes of communication do you intend to use?